signum-network/CIPs/SIP/sip-44.md

 The JSON object SHOULD be [minimized](https://codebeautify.org/jsonminifier) to reduce the payload.
 It should be noted that the total size of 1000 (one thousand) bytes MUST NOT be exceeded.
 It is the responsibility of the user to pay attention to the total size.
 By the fact that many fields are optional, a margin is created.
 Mind that Unicode characters can occupy more than a single byte.

-#### Compression

-> Please review this part and comment here - Personally, I (ohager) do not favor compression.

-By using compression, i.e. Zip Deflate (as also used in encrypted P2P messages), and base64 encoding it is possible to reduce the payload even more.

-The drawback of this method is that the description is not human readable anymore (less transparency), and requires additional processing from readers/writers.

 ### Field `tp`  - Type